eneanushi/codepath-wordle/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-Programming with a new programming language has it's own difficulties starting from a new syntax.
+Codingwith a new programming language has it's own difficulties starting from a new syntax.
 Part 9 was the most challenging one for me.
 Also trying to figure out how closers work was another challenge I faced during this project.
 ## License

     Copyright [yyyy] [name of copyright owner]